thuml/Xlearn/pytorch/README.md

 ```

 ## Contact
-If you have any problem about our code, feel free to contact
+If you have any problem about this library, please create an Issue or send us an Email at:
 - caozhangjie14@gmail.com
-- liushichen95@gmail.com
 - longmingsheng@gmail.com

-or describe your problem in Issues.